JulianBernal13/Racket-ComS-342/README.md

   1. Knowledge of and ability to program in functional and/or logical paradigms
   2. Ability to write interpreters for programming languages
-  3. Computing ABET Outcomes(a)  Ability  to  analyze  complex  computing  problem  and  to  apply  principles  of  computingand other relevant disciplines to identify solutions.
+  3. Computing ABET Outcomes(a)  Ability  to  analyze  complex  computing  problem  and  to  apply  principles  of  computing and other relevant disciplines to identify solutions.
-  4. Engineering ABET Outcomes(a)  Ability to identify, formulate, and solve complex engineering problems by applying prin-ciples of engineering, science, and mathematics.
+  4. Engineering ABET Outcomes(a)  Ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.